Essential Properties Realty Trust (EPRT)

 nullAI Analysis | Feedback

-Mr. Mavoides has served as President and Chief Executive Officer of Essential Properties Realty Trust since 2018, and held similar positions at Essential Properties Realty Trust LLC, which became the company's operating partnership, since March 2016.
-Previously, he was the President and Chief Operating Officer of Spirit Realty Capital (SRC), an NYSE-listed REIT, from 2011 to 2015, where he was instrumental in its transformation from a private enterprise to a public company and in structuring approximately $2.0 billion in net lease investments.
-Before Spirit Realty, Mr. Mavoides was President and CEO of Sovereign, a private equity firm focused on net-leased real estate, from 2003 to 2011, where he grew the company from a startup and oversaw over $1.0 billion in net lease transactions.
-His tenure at Spirit and Sovereign involved structuring approximately $4.0 billion in net lease assets.
+Mr. Mavoides has served as President and Chief Executive Officer of Essential Properties Realty Trust (EPRT) since 2018, having held similar positions at Essential Properties Realty Trust LLC since March 2016.
+Previously, he was the President and Chief Operating Officer of Spirit Realty Capital (SRC) from 2011 to 2015, where he played a key role in transforming the company from a private enterprise to a public REIT, overseeing approximately $2.0 billion in acquisitions.
+Prior to Spirit, Mr. Mavoides was the President and Chief Executive Officer of Sovereign Investment Company from 2003 to 2011, a private equity firm specializing in long-term single-tenant sale-leaseback opportunities, which he grew from a startup into a leading investor.
+He also worked at Eastdil Realty and Citigroup, focusing on real estate capital markets and sale-leaseback structuring.
+He holds a B.S. from the United States Military Academy and an M.B.A. from the University of Michigan.

-Mr. Jenkins joined Essential Properties in April 2018.
-He became Executive Vice President and Chief Operating Officer in March 2025, having previously been Executive Vice President and Head of Investments since April 2021.
-Before joining Essential Properties, Mr. Jenkins served in the Army as an Infantry Officer and Captain with the 75th Ranger Regiment, deploying in support of Operation Freedom's Sentinel.
+Mr. Jenkins joined Essential Properties in April 2018 and has been an Executive Vice President and Head of Investments since April 2021, and is listed as the Chief Operating Officer.
+Before joining the company, Mr. Jenkins served as an Infantry Officer and Captain with the 75th Ranger Regiment in the U.S. Army, including a deployment in support of Operation Freedom's Sentinel.
+He is a graduate of the United States Military Academy at West Point with a B.S. in Engineering Management.

 AI Analysis | Feedback